open-telemetry/opentelemetry-specification/specification/trace/sdk.md

 #### User-defined explicit trace randomness

 Trace SDKs MAY permit users to setup explicit randomness by entering it into the [`rv` sub-key of the OpenTelemetry TraceState][OTELRVALUE] of the context before creating a root span.
 This lets users have consistent sampling across traces.

+SDK support means permitting the user to set the `TraceState` of a root span, in particular so that the OpenTelemetry TraceState `rv` sub-key passes through to the root span Sampler.

 #### IdGenerator randomness